 Immersive audio and subtle historic scents throughout the House evoke the atmosphere of a bygone era.
 The gentle sound of piano music drifts from the Drawing Room, the buzz of quiet conversation, excerpts from Jane’s novels and letters, drifts down from the bedroom.
 The chiming of the grandfather clock and the creak of footsteps on the historic floorboards all add to the charm and atmosphere of this special place.

 Visitors can step back in time and follow in Jane’s footsteps as they explore the rooms where she lived and wrote, discover objects and stories that inspired her, and learn about her writing life.

-Across the courtyard, in the historic Bakehouse, families (and the young at heart!) can enjoy a range of hands-on activities, including Regency letter writing, draw a portrait miniature, design a bonnet and dressing up!
+Families (and the young at heart!) can enjoy a range of hands-on activities, including Regency letter writing, draw a portrait miniature, design a bonnet and dressing up!

 The pretty cottage garden is the perfect place to sit or stroll after exploring the House.
 Find out more

 The gift shop is well stocked with Austen treats and treasures.
 Stock up on gifts, books, jewellery and much more!
 Find out more